 Sometimes, it may happen that a sister may not meet her brother or some sisters who stay very far away from their brothers.
 They are not able to put Tika on their brother’s forehead.
 In such a case, they send a packet of saffron to them, through post.
 Hence, the significance of this festival cannot be denied, even if the sister and brother stay far away, but they share the care for each other.

-Hence, on Bhaiya Dooj in 2015, you can also send your wishes to your loving brothers.
+Hence, on Bhaiya Dooj, you can also send your wishes to your loving brothers.
 Instead, in the age of technology, it is more easier to celebrate the festival and keep in touch with your loved ones.

 While putting a Tika on a brother’s forehead, the following Mantra should be recited.
-So, remember the following Mantra for this Bhaiya Dooj in 2015.
+So, remember the following Mantra for this Bhaiya Dooj.

 Mantra In Devanagari :